 - Net investment in capital assets consists of capital assets net of accumulated depreciation and reduced by the current balances of any outstanding borrowings used to finance the purchase or construction of those assets. - Restricted net position results when constraints placed on net position use are either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments, or constraints imposed by law through constitutional provisions or enabling legislation.
-At August 31, 2022 and 2021, the Station had \$16,247 and \$24,649, respectively, of its net position restricted for special projects under a community service grant from the Corporation for Public Broadcasting. - Unrestricted net position is remaining net position that does not meet the definition of net investment in capital assets or restricted.
+At August 31, 2023, the Station had \$104,538 of its fund balance restricted for special projects including \$77,866 for capital projects, and \$26,672 under a community service grant from the Corporation for Public Broadcasting.
+At August 31, 2022, the Station had \$16,247 of its fund balance restricted for special projects under a community service grant from the Corporation for Public Broadcasting. - Unrestricted net position is remaining net position that does not meet the definition of net investment in capital assets or restricted.